High-Multiplicity Fair Allocation Using Parametric Integer Linear Programming: Preparation for Main Result

+We devote this section to describe important consequences resulting from the work of~Eisenbrand and Shmonin~\cite[Theorem~4.1 and Theorem~4.2]{EisenbrandS08}.
+Most importantly, their results allow for efficiently solving \PILP{} subject to additional constraints.
+As it will turn out, we are able to formulate \EEFAllocationProblem{} in a way that respects these constraints.
+Yet, before we show the formulation in~Section~\ref{sec:EEFPILP}, we discuss the aforementioned consequences in detail and present them formally in Proposition~\ref{prop:solvingPILP}.

-The PILP problem is complete for the class $\Pi_2^p$~\cite{Stockmeyer76,Wrathall76}.
-However, extending the (to the best of our knowledge) pioneering works of Kannan~\cite{Kannan90,Kannan92} on efficient algorithms for PILP, Eisenbrand and Shmonin~\cite[Theorem~4.1 and Theorem~4.2]{EisenbrandS08} gave a polynomial-time algorithm for PILP for the fixed number of variables and dimension~$n$.
-An analysis of their algorithm leads to the following Proposition~\ref{prop:solvingPILP}; we discuss the details afterwards. \begin{proposition} There is an algorithm deciding the sentence~\eqref{eq:PILP} in time, where $\phi$ is the size (encoding length) of any column in~$A$, $L$ is the encoding length of the sentence and (the description of) the polyhedron~$Q$, and $f$ and $h$ are computable functions.
+Despite the $\Pi_2^p$-completeness of the \PILP{} problem, Eisenbrand and Shmonin~\cite[Theorem~4.1 and Theorem~4.2]{EisenbrandS08} gave a polynomial-time algorithm for \PILP{} for the fixed number of variables and dimension~$n$ (their work extended the pioneering---to the best of our knowledge---works of Kannan~\cite{Kannan90,Kannan92} on efficient algorithms for \PILP{}).
+An analysis of their algorithm leads to the following Proposition~\ref{prop:solvingPILP}; we discuss its details afterwards. \begin{proposition} There is an algorithm deciding the sentence~\eqref{eq:PILP} in time, where $\phi$ is the size (encoding length) of any column in~$A$, $L$ is the encoding length of the sentence and (the description of) the polyhedron~$Q$, and $f$ and $h$ are computable functions.
 Moreover, if the sentence~\eqref{eq:PILP} is not valid, then a certificate~$\veb \in Q$ is provided (i.e., $A \vex \le \veb$ has no integral solution with such a~$\veb$). \end{proposition}

+Proposition~\ref{prop:solvingPILP} essentially follows from an in-depth analysis of a known result~\citep[Theorem~4.2]{EisenbrandS08}.
+A similar investigation has also been provided by Crampton et al.~\cite{CramptonGKW19}.
+However, we decided to slightly adjust it to our needs and hence we present it in more detail.
+Since Proposition~\ref{prop:solvingPILP} plays an important role in our result, we believe that discussing its argument explicitly is important for the completeness of our paper.

-Proposition~\ref{prop:solvingPILP} essentially coincides with a known result~\cite[Theorem~4.2]{EisenbrandS08} but for the sake of completeness we discuss its proof here.
-First, we make sure (using Fourier-Motzkin) that for all $\veb \in Q$ the system $A \vex \le \veb$ has a fractional solution; if not, then such a~$\veb$ is reported.
-In order to do so, one has to solve \( f'(m,n) \) many mixed ILPs in dimension~$p$ using Lenstra's celebrated result~\cite{Lenstra83} in $p^{O(p)}\poly(L)$ time.
-Second, we partition the polyhedron~$Q$ into~$t$ partially open polyhedrons~$S_i$ with the constant~$t$ due to Eisenbrand and Shmonin~\cite[Theorem~4.1]{EisenbrandS08}, that is,
+In the algorithm backing~Proposition~\ref{prop:solvingPILP}, we first utilize the Fourier--Motzkin elimination procedure to make sure that for all $\veb \in Q$ the system $A \vex \le \veb$ has a fractional solution.
+If this is not the case, then a corresponding vector~$\veb$ is reported which certifies the right-hand side vector for which the \PILP{} sentence has no solution.
+Running this procedure for all $\veb \in Q$ yielding the corresponding integer linear programs $A \vex \le \veb$, requires solving \( f'(m,n) \) many mixed integer linear programs in dimension~$p$.
+This can be done in $p^{O(p)}\poly(L)$ time using Lenstra's celebrated result~\citep{Lenstra83} about solving integer linear programs in bounded dimensions.